AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/integrate-spa.md

 ## Congratulations! {#congratulations}

 Congratulations, you have updated the SPA and explored the integration with AEM!
-You know know how to develop the SPA against the AEM JSON model API using a **webpack-dev-server**.
+You now know how to develop the SPA against the AEM JSON model API using a **webpack-dev-server**.

 ### Next Steps {#next-steps}